 Did you know that IEOP has an Exit Program?
+We offer this program if there is enough interest and enrollment.

 This program will help you show your English ability so you can earn admission to Iowa State University.
 If you pass the Exit Program, you will not need to worry about earning a certain TOEFL or IELTS score.
 In the Exit Program, you will take two topic-based classes, such as (1) political science and environmental science and (2) technology.
 You will also have a third class that will help you get ready to study at Iowa State, which will cover how to find information at the Parks Library, classroom etiquette, and how to avoid plagiarism.